Bella Vista father on trial for murder claims wife and daughters contributed to the abuse of 6-year-old son

 Torres said Isaiah was sometimes disrespectful to Cathy Torres and he would come home from work and have to spank him.
 He said he spanked Isaiah with a belt.

 Cook wanted to know whether Torres had used any other object to hit his son.
-Torres replied he once kicked the boy in his buttocks.
+Torres said he once kicked the boy in his buttocks.

 He described his son's abuse as a family event because not only did his wife abuse their son, but their two daughters also participated in the acts.

-Torres said he did not step in and stop the abuse because he was afraid his wife would leave him.
+Torres said he didn't step in and stop the abuse because he was afraid his wife would leave him.
 He described himself as a follower instead of the head of his household.

 "I should have been more of a father to him ... more compassionate," Torres said.